AhmetDurak/AhmetDurak/README.md

 <img src="https://i.pinimg.com/originals/57/5a/20/575a20918d349a354cc636a0d49b35a0.gif" width="100" alt="hi minion">

 Hi, I'm **AhmetDurak**, passionate `ISTQB` certified `Software Automation Tester`, `SDET` in Germany.
-I've self learned Cypress in order to gain different tools perspectives, applied it also to projects.

-I take great care in the experience, architecture, and code quality of the things I build.
+I've self learned Cypress in order to gain different tools perspectives.
+I take great care in the experience, architecture, and code quality of the things I build and always persuit of alternative solutions.
+Besides, I'm an electronic engineer.

 <h1><hr>
   <a href="https://www.linkedin.com/in/ahmet-durak-672019153/">